Sold! Twin Cities homebuyers spur run on Duluth homes

 "There has been a huge influx from urban areas around the country, since so many people are working from home now," said Doug Kman, president of the board of Lake Superior Area Realtors.
 "Other people are coming with concerns over climate change, and we have kind of a refuge in Lake Superior."

-All of which adds fuel to an already hot housing market that has grown increasingly competitive every year since 2012, Kman said.
-Median home sale prices hit a record high in Duluth this summer — $210,000 — as demand kept increasing and the number of homes on the market remained low, driving some out-of-town buyers to put offers on homes before stepping foot in them.
+All of which adds fuel to an already-hot housing market that has grown increasingly competitive every year since 2012, Kman said.
+Median home sale prices hit a record high in Duluth this summer — $210,000 — as demand kept increasing and the number of homes on the market remained low, driving some out-of-town buyers to put offers on homes before setting foot in them.

 That's despite unemployment rates higher than they have been in decades after layoffs across several industries and a slow-to-rebound tourism sector.
 Even so, local real estate activity is expected to continue its unprecedented surge into the fall, with many hoping more homes hit the market before the snow falls.